pdemeulenaer/databricks-poc-template/README.md

 - sonar-project.properties

 - the *.py files contained in the package folder

+**The dummy use case**: it consists of an ETL and a supervised classification.
+The ETL job generates data

 ## Instructions to reproduce the different steps

+See the process flow diagram

 ## TODO List